How to File a Wrongful Death Lawsuit in Indiana

 The filing of a wrongful death lawsuit must occur within two years of the person’s death.
 This is the statute of limitations for this cause of action.

-If you want to learn more about how to file a wrongful death lawsuit in Indiana or believe you need legal representation in such a case, contact Stephenson Rife today.
+If you want to learn more about how to file a wrongful death lawsuit in Indiana or believe you need legal representation in such a case, contact Indianapolis wrongful death lawyer Stephenson Rife today.
 We take these cases very seriously because we know the harm the loss of a loved one can do to a family, and we want those responsible to be held accountable.

 Attorney Brady Rife